 I get a lot of emails about technology and travel as well, about what computer I bring (if any) and the phones or gadgets I use.
 From my own travels, I have —

-- The Olympus E-P3 camera: As of October 2011, I bought a new Olympus micro 4/3ds camera, meaning that it’s an interchangeable lens system but on a very small camera body.
-I’m small too, and I didn’t want to lug around a DSLR.
-I’ve paired the camera with an excellent 20mm “pancake” Panasonic lens, perfect for macro food photography.
+– Camera is an Olympus E-P3 camera, with an excellent 20mm “pancake” Panasonic f/1.7 lens.
 For some examples with the new camera, see my photoessay from Istanbul, and photos from Morocco. *For more on mirrorless cameras, please see this review from Shawn Blanc comparing different models (Panasonic, Olympus, Sony).*

 Prior to that point, I had a Canon S90 point & shoot camera.
 All of my travel photography up until October 2011 was taken with this point and shoot camera.
 At the very beginning, my photos were tepid at best, but I’ve tried to learn as much as I can as I go, including using the aperture priority mode for food photos.
 As point and shoot cameras go, this one is great and their newer S120 model has 1080p HD video, f/1.8 lens with 5x optical zoom and great low light photos.
 For a cheaper and tinier option — though the S120 is already tiny! — I’d recommend the Canon PowerShot ELPH 130.